aaron-clovsky/read_gscartsw/README.md

 Errors are output to stderr.

-## License
+## LICENSE
-This script is licensed under the
+This software is licensed under the
 [MIT License](https://opensource.org/licenses/MIT).